stenver/wilcoxon-test/README.md

 The folder that contains this paper and all images attached to it.
 It also contains R programs to create those images.

 For any suggestions, send me a message.

+#Troubleshooting
+Make sure that you have the latest version of R and Rcpp installed.